starkdg/reventis/README.md

 # Module Commands

-You can use the following commands to interat with the index.
+You can use the following commands to interact with the index.
 All mostly self explanatory.
 The 'purge' commmand purges all events before a specified time.
 The 'print' command will print the index entries to the redis-server.log file.
 Useful for debugging purposes.
 The 'size' command gives the number of events in the index.
 Depth gives you the balanced tree height.